23d1/Modul-for-Craft-CMS-2/README.md

 Download Craft CMS from https://craftcms.com/ and extract on your desktop.
 Place the `app` folder from within the `craft` folder into the `craft` folder inside this package and upload to your hosting platform/server.

 #### Note
-Don't upload modul-database.zip, and no need to upload the source files in `craft/templates/scss` just `modul.min.css`.
+Don't upload modul-database.zip.
 And don't forget to include the `.htaccess` file in the root of this directory.
 I've included a `_htaccess` file just in case, that you can upload and rename (OSX and Linux hides files with a period in front).

 ### Database
 When you're done uploading the files, don't forget to update the information in `craft/config/db.php` to match that of your database.